jpdias/acteam-software-dev-lab-project-feup/README.md

 ### Contribution guidelines ###

-* The ember part (front-end) is in the folder views and the dependencies in the folder public
-* The other folders are part of server side (NodeJS)
+* The folders are part of NodeJS file structure
 * The folder node-modules is where the dependencies of the nodejs are installed after the command *npm install*